Parallelogramophonograph loves to make up dynamic improvised plays and theatre in the moment.

 Parallelogramophonograph is Kareem Badr, Kaci Beeler, Roy Janik, and Valerie Ward.

-Pgraph has performed nationally and internationally in over 30 cities and at many festivals including the Chicago Improv Fest, Slapdash Festival in London, Twin Cities Improv Festival, Montreal Improv Festival, Seattle Festival of Improv Theater, Toronto COMBUSTIONfestival, Out of Bounds, Out of Bounds West, The Big Ha!
+Pgraph has performed nationally and internationally in over 40 cities and at many festivals including the Chicago Improv Fest, Slapdash Festival in London, Vancouver International Improv Festival, Twin Cities Improv Festival, Montreal Improv Festival, Seattle Festival of Improv Theater, Toronto COMBUSTIONfestival, Out of Bounds, Out of Bounds West, The Big Ha!
 Festival in Omaha, The Providence Improv Fest, The Hawaii Improvaganza in Honolulu, and the Frontera Fringe Fest in Austin.

 They also perform, teach, and direct shows at the Hideout Theatre, and generally make their presence known in the growing Austin artistic community.
-All four members have directed and produced some of Austin’s most popular regional improvised productions including Austin Secrets (twice nominated for a B. Iden Payne Award), Manhattan Stories (nominated for a B. Iden Payne Award), Holy 1960s Batman, Batman!, The Violet Underbelly: Improvised Film Noir, Dickens Unleashed, and After School Improv.
+All four members have directed and produced some of Austin’s most popular regional improvised productions including Austin Secrets (twice nominated for a B. Iden Payne Award), Manhattan Stories (nominated for a B. Iden Payne Award), A Bedtime Gorey (nominated for a B. Iden Payne) Holy 1960s Batman, Batman!, The Violet Underbelly: Improvised Film Noir, Dickens Unleashed, and After School Improv.

 They are recipients of a prestigious B. Iden Payne award for Outstanding Work in Improvisational Theater and a 2012 “Best of Austin” Austin Chronicle Critics Award for ‘Most Continuously Innovative Improv Troupe’.